knuckerr/mini_orders/README.md

-# rust-webapp
+# mini_orders
 This a basic rest-api build with Rust .
-This project for me is aiming to understand and learn Rust and gain the experience using Rust as a back end Server
+This project for me is aiming to understand and learn Rust & Help my Girlfirend in her work to make a mini program for her  that track the orders she wanted something simple and easy to use
+I am going to use Vue for front end

 # Running the DB
 This app is using postgres 10 version